 The injection molding process is known for its ability to produce parts in large quantities quickly and consistently.
 Have you ever wondered how it works?

-One important thing that you will need for the process is an injection molding machine.
-It may sound simple – forcing molten plastic granules into a mold until it fills the mold, sets, and assumes the shape of the mold.
+One important thing that you will need for the process is an injection moulding machine.
+It may sound simple - forcing molten plastic granules into a mold until it fills the mold, sets, and assumes the shape of the mold.
 However, there are several components and processes involved in injection molding.

 Injection Molding Machine